 However, if you’re looking for the added SEO boost (backlink) your best bet is to go straight to the web team.

 The 24/7 news cycle created a voracious appetite for local content on tv stations’ social media channels and websites.
 In local TV newsrooms, the web team can be made up of web producers and digital reporters.
 As the need for constant content online continues to grow, so does the number of digital reporters.
 Many TV stations are now hiring journalists to produce content solely for the station’s website and social media channels.

 With the right pitch and newsworthy content, web producers and digital reporters can provide the type of tv digital coverage you’re looking for.

 Local newspapers have a similar hierarchy to television stations, though titles vary.
 In this case, you don’t have to go to the top to get coverage.
 Instead, reporters are largely responsible for pitching their own stories.
 Newspapers’ websites, however, are full of additional content designed specifically for the internet.

 Before you start pitching, think about the type of coverage you want.
-Remember: In an increasingly digital age, you may not want to aim for a reporter to cover your story for the print edition.
-Instead, you may want to reach just for an online mention or social media shoutout.
+In an increasingly digital age, you may not want to aim for a reporter to cover your story for the print edition of the newspaper.
+Instead, you may want to reach for an online mention or social media shoutout.

 If you’re looking for a full print feature, determine which department your content best fits.
 Once that’s done, the best way is to pitch to a department editor or individual reporter.
 But if you’re looking for a web article, you’ll want to pitch the editor, individual reporter, or web producer.